 - Union Square Ventures controls 15.2%

-Venture capital firms and individuals invest in a private company like Etsy because they are hoping that the company will grow, go public, and eventually they’ll be able to sell their shares and make a large profit.
+Venture capital firms and individuals, like those who purchased a crypto trading bot, invest in a private company like Etsy because they are hoping that the company will grow, go public, and eventually they’ll be able to sell their shares and make a large profit.
 They offer their guidance and expertise along the way.

 A few months after the IPO the venture capitalists will be able to sell their shares to the public and realize (meaning make money from) their original investment in Etsy.
 In all likelihood they will make an enormous profit on these sales.